Analogue Photography: Part 5 – Kodak ColorPlus 200 at Nostalgic Car Show

 Abarth with the driver, wife, and son

 But the one I loved most of all was a much more recent car.
 This guy’s family owned a BMW in the early ’70s, when he was a child, and they used it to travel all across Europe.
 The car was sold before he moved out of his parents’ house in his early teens.
 Decades later, in his fifties, he found a similar car on the used market—it even had almost the same colour.
 He called his mother to ask if she remembered the old registration number.
-She didn’t, but as people did back then, she had kept some old papers.
+Unfortunately, she didn’t, but as people did back then, she had kept some old papers.
 And guess what?
 To his astonishment, he discovered it was the exact same car.
 He bought it, restored it inside and out, repainted it to match its original look, and now brings his whole family to events like this—complete with period-correct clothes and accessories—recreating his cherished childhood memories.

 BMW 2002 from the beginning of the 1970s